tmonks/100-days-of-code/log.md

 Struggled a little more with the full-height-without-scrollbar layout on my Markdown Previewer, but got it working.
 Tracked down the problem with navbar dark not having a white font.
 Getting better at tracking these things down in the Chrome Developer console!

 ### Day 12: September 4, Wednesday
-Did a few more improvements to the styling (textarea & title) of my Markdown Previewer.
+Nearly done with my #freeCodeCamp Markdown Previewer.
+Made a few more improvements to the styling (textarea & title).
 Improved the sample markdown.
+Took a few notes to so I would remember the new things I learned.
 Should be able to finish it up and submit it tomorrow.